-We encourage you to report your sighting so we can build our database of native wildlife and better understand how we can help these animals thrive.
+We encourage you to report your sighting so we can build our database of native wildlife and better understand how to support animals living in our city.

-Reported sightings will also help us to build a picture of how such animals behave in different seasons.
-For example, what time of the year are migratory birds feeding at our wetlands?
+Reported sightings help us understand how animals behave in different seasons.
+For example, what time of the year are migratory birds feeding in our wetlands?

-Better knowledge and information helps us stimulate biological diversity in our area and helps create an environment where native wildlife can flourish.
-Your reported sightings will also help us identify if we are meeting targets in our urban ecology strategic action plan, and will contribute to other initiatives such as the Atlas of Living Australia.
+Better information helps create an environment where native wildlife can flourish.
+Your reported sightings will also help us identify if we are meeting targets in our urban ecology strategic action plan, and will also contribute to other initiatives, such as the Atlas of Living Australia.

 - New Holland honeyeater

 - Great egrets

 - Eastern water dragon

 - Blue-tongue lizards, and

 These are just some of the uncommon animals living in our area.